Posted April 2025

 -

-Government services including public educational services increased by 10 jobs or 1.1% over-the-month with total 880 jobs and recorded a decrease of -20 jobs or -2.2% over-the-year.
+Government services (including public educational services) remained unchanged over-the-month with a total of 880 jobs and recorded a decrease of 10 jobs or 1.1% over-the-year.

 Nonfarm employment estimates, not seasonally adjusted, Ferry County